-Fuseki can be run in three ways
+Fuseki can be run in a number of ways:

 See "Fuseki Configuration" for information on how to provide datasets and configure services.

 This is running Fuseki from the command line.

 fuseki-server [--mem | --loc=DIR] [[--update] /NAME] # Fuseki v1 style compatibility fuseki-server --config=CONFIG